KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Another function will check for a jump button press after the game is over.
-When jump button is pressed, game will restart.
+Another function checks for a jump button press after the game is over.

+When the jump button is pressed, the game restarts.

 ```
 // Check if reset is requested at game over state